 Opening up and using public data

 The aims set out in the Government Programme of Prime Minister Marin’s Government include adding depth to the management of information policy and making the openness of public information the overarching principle of information policy.
-The project on opening up and using public data, set up by the Ministry of Finance on 30 April 2020, will put into effect the aims given in the Government Programme by promoting wider and more effective use of public data throughout society.
-The term of the project is 30 April 2020 – 31 December 2022.
+The project on opening up and using public data, set up by the Ministry of Finance, will put into effect the aims given in the Government Programme by promoting wider and more effective use of public data throughout society.
+The project term is from 30 April 2020 to 31 December 2022.
 The project will make use of the valuable work already undertaken on furthering the opening up and use of public data by a great many contributors, for example in the Open Data Programme 2013–2015.

 What is the aim of the project on opening up and using public data?

 The aim of the project is to draw up a proposal concerning the strategic objectives for opening up and using of public data that can be implemented by government entities, and to prepare and introduce measures to promote the opening up and use of public data.
-The strategic objectives will add detail to Finland’s national information policy (see vm.fi/tietopolitiikka and click English version).
+The strategic objectives will add detail to Finland’s national information policy.

 What will the project produce?

-The project will involve working with the other participants to draw up a proposal concerning the strategic objectives for opening up and using public sector data.
-These objectives will allow the Government Programme’s measures to be put in concrete terms as packages that can be implemented.
-The Government Programme states that the Government will add depth to the management of information policy and that the openness of public information will become the overarching principle of information policy.
+The project has involved working with the other participants to draw up a proposal concerning the strategic objectives for opening up and using data.
+These objectives will allow the Government Programme’s objective concerning the management of information policy to be put in concrete terms as packages that can be implemented.
+The objectives also guide and direct the actions of the different participants in opening up and using public data, ensuring they are all working towards the jointly agreed national goals.
+These strategic information policy objectives were adopted on 17 March 2022 as part of the government resolution on the opening up and use of public data.

 A set of quality criteria for data opened up by government entities and publicly owned companies will be created and introduced in close cooperation with a sub-project of Statistics Finland.
-National API guidelines will also be prepared and implemented, and these will help the information owners in technical distribution matters and in improving interoperability.
-An interoperability platform and related tools will also be developed as part of the project, with the aim of enabling data to be opened up more extensively and more consistently, and promoting the semantic interoperability of the data.
+National API guidelines have already been drawn up, helping the information owners in technical distribution matters and in improving interoperability.
+The API guidelines for government entities were published in spring 2022.

 Who are the participants in the project?

-Extensive and open collaboration will be an essential part of the project’s implementation.
-The project group, consisting of representatives of the main stakeholders, will play a key role in preparing and implementing the measures.
+Extensive and open collaboration is an essential part of the project’s implementation.
+The project group, consisting of representatives of the main stakeholders, play a key role in preparing and implementing the measures.

 Heidi Innanen, Project Coordinator, [email protected], +358 2955 30315